BrianHCombes/SelfEd-Tutorial-Javascript/SelfEd-Javascript-Functions-Asynchronous-Calls/README.md

     Note: My quest for asynchronous javascript without the help of NodeJS is not complete.

   - 12/4/2016
     Note: I'm back trying to better grasp how callback functions work.
 I'm fairly comfortable using them but I want to know how they work.
-Heres a hopeful reference:
+Heres a hopeful link:

       **http://cwbuecheler.com/web/tutorials/2013/javascript-callbacks/**